davisclark/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

 Using the same logical vector, we can subset our activity set to obtain a dataframe filled exclusively with incomplete observations.
-Merging this dataframe with `meanInterval`, the frame that reveals the average steps per interval, we can fill in the missing values using the respective interval's average step count:
+Merging this dataframe with `meanInterval`, the frame that reveals the average steps per interval, we can fill in the missing values and reinsert the completed rows into the activity dataframe:

 ```r
 fillByIntervalMeans <- arrange(select(merge(activity[(!complete.cases(activity)), ], meanInterval, by = "interval"), steps.y, date, interval), date, interval)